 Real assets, which include real estate (both commercial and residential properties) and commodities, such as gold and other precious metals, oil and agricultural products.
 Historically real assets have behaved differently than stocks and bonds and even other alternative investments due to their low correlation to all other asset classes.
-In addition, they have delivered especially strong outperformance during periods of high inflation, making them a potentially attractive hedge against rising prices.
+In addition, they have outperformed during periods of high inflation, making them a potentially attractive hedge against rising prices.

 Each of these strategies has a distinct risk profile and return potential.
 Investors seeking to maximize the potential benefits alternative strategies offer, should consider an allocation to each type of alternative strategy.
 By blending private equity, hedge funds and real assets, investors may be able to better diversify their current portfolio.